erichlof/THREE.js-PathTracing-Renderer/README.md

 * [BVH Large Terrain Demo (W.I.P.)](https://erichlof.github.io/THREE.js-PathTracing-Renderer/BVH_Terrain.html) *Note: due to the large data set, it might take a few seconds or more to load and compile*<br>

 Inspired by an older Shadertoy demo by user koiava that I came across - https://www.shadertoy.com/view/MtBSzd - I noticed that my mobile device didn't have any problems when trying that particular demo with 1000 triangles.
 I copied / edited / optimized the traversal code and then, I did the unthinkable (for me anyway) - I sent down over 2 million triangles to the engine to be raytraced, then raytraced yet again for the reflection/shadow ray pass (so effectively 4,200,000 triangles in a single frame, and .... my Samsung 9 still runs at nearly 60 fps!
 It didn't even blink an eye.
 Compilation takes maybe 1 second.
-I couldn't believe what I was seeing at first.
+I couldn't believe what I was seeing at first. <br>
 <br>
 ![](readme-Images/Grid_on_Mobile.png)